darklaunch/darklaunch.com/blog/2012/01/08/fix-improperlyconfigured-error-loading-mysqldb-module-no-module-named-mysqldb.md

         <div>
             anonymous &ndash; Mar 13, 2013
             <div>
-                <p>Thank you so much for this!
+Thank you so much for this!
 Exactly what I have been looking for!
-So many people have crazy methods but all that was needed was two lines -_-</p>
+So many people have crazy methods but all that was needed was two lines -_-
             </div>
         </div>
     </li>